-The station also neighbors several indigenous Wachiperi and Machiguenga communities as well as the Haramba Queros Wachiperi Conservation Concession, established with assistance from ACA as the first conservation concession in Peru run by an indigenous community.
+The station also neighbors several indigenous Wachiperi and Machiguenga communities as well as the Haramba Queros Wachiperi Conservation Concession, established with assistance from Amazon Conservation as the first conservation concession in Peru run by an indigenous community.
 As part of your itinerary, we can book tours to the Santa Rosa de Huacaria or Queros Wachiperi indigenous communities.

 Max occupancy 18 (3 per cabin), minimum stay 1 night.
 Children must be accompanied by their parent(s) but are welcome throughout Villa Carmen.
 Children under age 13 are eligible for a discounted stay.